rikhoffbauer/sweph-wasm/README.md

 ## TypeScript API

 A typed wrapper is provided to make using the WebAssembly module easier.
+It is built as part of each release and distributed alongside `astro.mjs`.
 Install the artifacts from a release and import `Sweph`:

 ```ts